avalonv/literaryclock/README.md

 * Copy and paste over the utils folder into /mnt/us/ so there now exists /mnt/us/utils which contains other utility scripts
 * Copy the startClock.ini file to the existing /mnt/us/launchpad folder (this provides the key combo to enable SSH as well as the clock)
 * Activate SSH over wifi by editing 'config' file in /mnt/us/usbnet/etc to turn 'allow ssh over wifi' to true.
 You can also update the kindle's local IP address expectations here, although I'm not sure if this is necessary for SSH over WiFi.
-* All of the above can be done over USB in windows (and presumably linux) as the 'external' storage visible when you plug in just like a USB stick is /mnt/us/
+* All of the above can be done over USB in windows (and linux) as the 'external' storage visible when you plug in just like a USB stick is /mnt/us/
 * Restart the kindle (settings -> menu -> settings -> restart).
 This is needed to get the key combinations activated in launchpad.
 A soft reboot after an update won't do the same as a full restart - you need a full restart to get this implemented.
 * Now if you select Shift, then N on the keypad (press shift, let go, press n) the message 'success' should pop up and networking is turned on to allow SSH connections.
 If this doesn't work then the tedious way is to use the kindle search function and search for ';debugOn' then '~usbNetwork' then ';debugOff' (without quotes but with tilde/semicolon) and this will turn SSH access on.
 * SSH into your kindle - I prefer PuTTY (get the IP of the Kindle from your router (default will try to be 192.168.2.2, see /mnt/us/usbnet/etc/config), user is root, password can be found using the serial number here: https://www.sven.de/kindle/?# or use the python script included in sources here - may need to try all 4 to get one which works)